 With retail sales at near all time highs, many wonder if the channel is capable of sustaining such lofty levels of success.
+Yet, it seems the retail channel is relevant still.

 The answer to that question depends on a variety of factors, including how well the company has run its marketing.
 One way to determine if your company is maximizing its marketing efforts is to look at the results achieved by the company’s top selling products.
 If you find that the top products have not been able to gain retail traction, it may be time for a retail renewal or a revamp of the marketing approach.